 Noodles

 Most often I use thin, plain wheat noodles for chicken noodle soup.
-But other types of noodles work well for this recipe too, such as egg noodles, ramen noodles, udon noodles, thin/flat rice noodles, etc.
+But other types of noodles work well for this recipe too, such as egg noodles, ramen noodles, udon noodles, or rice noodles found in Yunnan Rice Noodle Soup, etc.

 Shop-bought dried noodles (known as Guà Miàn/挂面 in Chinese) are a quick solution.
 Make fresh ones from scratch if you’d like to go the extra mile (Try my recipes for Easy Knife-Cut Noodles, Hand-Pulled Noodles, and Ramen Noodles).